The views expressed by the host on this show, now documented to be almost always right, 98.8% of the time, it is Friday on the EIB Network.

 A little bit of education from you to me and your audience.

-Who or what is the associated press?
+Who or what is the Associated Press?

-And I'll I'll leave you going.
+And I'll leave you going.

-Who or what is the associated press?
+Who or what is the Associated Press?

 The Associated Press is an organization.

-Uh that disguise themselves as journalists and reporters.
+Yeah, it's a bunch of liberals that disguise themselves as journalists and reporters.

-They've got notepads and they've got microphones and cameras.
+They've got notepads and they've got microphones and cameras because they've got audio and they've got video.

-And they put their liberalism in the guise of news stories on what's called the Associated Press Wire.
+And they put their liberalism in the guise of news stories on what's called the Associated Press wire.

 And newspapers and radio stations buy the service provided by these liberals.

-Uh, and they they it's just uh they're a bunch of liberals disguised as a news organization.
+And they're a bunch of liberals disguised as a news organization.

-Uh we you have to pre-qualify for a bunch of reasons.
+You have to pre-qualify for a bunch of reasons.